faucetsdn/poseidon/README.md

 make test
 ```

+# build is broke and is talking about docker-compose not working
+Installing docker-compose is usually a seperate event to installing docker.
+Even if you installed docker-compose it may not be the most recent version.
+The version that works with our `docker-compose.yaml`:

+docker-compose version

+'''
+docker-compose version 1.8.0, build f3628c7
+docker-py version: 1.9.0
+CPython version: 2.7.9
+OpenSSL version: OpenSSL 1.0.1e 11 Feb 2013
+'''

+the latest version of compose can always be pulled from the docker repo:`https://github.com/docker/compose/releases`
 # Contributing to Poseidon
 Want to contribute?
 Awesome!
 Issue a pull request or see more details [here](https://github.com/Lab41/poseidon/blob/master/CONTRIBUTING.md).